cadenmyers13/ml-dft-exp/README.md

 ## Data
 [DOI of data for this project (compressed pkl file)](https://doi.org/10.5281/zenodo.15366727)

-Save the data under the empty directory `data`
+Save the data under the a directory called `data` a level below the top level directory.

 Structural data was pulled from `matminer` and atomic properties were pulled using the package `mendeleev`.